rev-net/memo/memo.md

 - `breadfruit.eth` (jango)
 - `0xBa5ed.eth` (0xBa5ed)
 - `noobwonder.eth` (nowonder)
+- `johnnyd.eth` (johnnyd)
 - `dao.jbx.eth` (JuiceboxDAO)
 - `openesquire.eth` (Robert Leonhard)

 #### Offchain management

-Offchain management of the corporation will be led by Jango, with legal counsel from Robert and with help from other members of the Juicebox community, including 0xBa5ed and Nowonder – among those most knowledgable about Juicebox smart contracts.
+Offchain management of the corporation will be led by Jango, with legal counsel from Robert and with help from other members of the Juicebox community, including 0xBa5ed, JohnnyD, Wraeth, Nowonder – among those most knowledgable about Juicebox smart contracts and client-side SDKs.

 [Jango](https://jango.eth.sucks) cofounded and has developed the [Juicebox](https://juicebox.money) protocol to support organizational money experiments on the public internet over the past 4 years.

 Robert Leonhard is the co-founder of [Open Esquire](https://openesq.tech), a group of legal engineers serving Ethereum projects and many Juicebox projects.

 0xBa5ed has been working on Juicebox since 2022, helping to author and secure the protocol's smart contracts, with a focus on its cross-chain aspects.

+JohnnyD has been working on Juicebox since 2022, helping write the juicebox.money ecosystem explorer.

+Wraeth has been working on Juicebox since 2022, helping write the juicebox.money ecosystem explorer.

 Nowonder has been working on Juicebox since 2023, helping to write a complete testing suit for the JuiceboxV4 protocol and all of its contractual components.